ncsa/puppet-profile_xcat/REFERENCE.md

 Data type: `Boolean`

 Enable/disable the xinetd service allowing xcat nodes to send to xcat master.
-Default enabled

 ### <a name="profile_xcatmasterfirewall"></a>`profile_xcat::master::firewall`